What Does Smelly Ear Wax Mean?

 What is the outlook for smelly ear wax?

 The good news is ear wax is easily removed by a trained physician or audiologist.
 The majority of cases will simply be due to an ear infection easily treated with drops.
-However it is always best to see an ENT who can evaluate the ear and ensure a healthy ear canal and middle ear space.
+However, it is always best to see an ENT who can evaluate the ear and ensure a healthy ear canal and middle ear space.

 Do I have too much earwax?

-Wax is not a problem unless it blocks hearing, causes discomfort or is smelly, indicating an underlying medical issue.
+Wax is not a problem unless it blocks hearing, causes discomfort, or is smelly, indicating an underlying medical issue.

 Bottomline

 If you believe you have excessive wax, call your Primary Care Doctor, Audiologist or ENT for removal.
 Resist the urge to stick a Qtip deep in your ear for removal and risk injuring the ear canal or your eardrum.
 Leaving excessive ear wax alone in the ear can cause hearing loss, pain, pressure, discomfort, and even dizziness and ringing in the ears.
-If you have pain, discomfort, or a foul odor, call your ENT for a full treatment and evaluation of the ear.
+If you have pain, discomfort, or a foul odor, call your audiologist or ENT for a full treatment and evaluation of the ear.